Reduction (complexity): Properties

-A reduction is a preordering, that is a reflexive and transitive relation, on P(N)×P(N), where P(N) is the power set of the natural numbers.
+Reducibility is a preordering, that is, a reflexive and transitive relation, on P(N)×P(N), where P(N) is the power set of the natural numbers.

 Types and applications of reductions

-As described in the example above, there are two main types of reductions used in computational complexity, the many-one reduction and the Turing reduction.
+As described in the example above, there are two main types of reductions used in computational complexity theory, the many-one reduction and the Turing reduction.
 Many-one reductions map instances of one problem to instances of another; Turing reductions compute the solution to one problem, assuming the other problem is easy to solve.
 The many-one reduction is a stronger type of Turing reduction, and is more effective at separating problems into distinct complexity classes.
 However, the increased restrictions on many-one reductions make them more difficult to find.

 A problem is complete for a complexity class if every problem in the class reduces to that problem, and it is also in the class itself.
 In this sense the problem represents the class, since any solution to it can, in combination with the reductions, be used to solve every problem in the class.

 However, in order to be useful, reductions must be easy.
 For example, it's quite possible to reduce a difficult-to-solve NP-complete problem like the boolean satisfiability problem to a trivial problem, like determining if a number equals zero, by having the reduction machine solve the problem in exponential time and output zero only if there is a solution.
 However, this does not achieve much, because even though we can solve the new problem, performing the reduction is just as hard as solving the old problem.
 Likewise, a reduction computing a noncomputable function can reduce an undecidable problem to a decidable one.
 As Michael Sipser points out in Introduction to the Theory of Computation: "The reduction must be easy, relative to the complexity of typical problems in the class [...]
 If the reduction itself were difficult to compute, an easy solution to the complete problem wouldn't necessarily yield an easy solution to the problems reducing to it."